nomis/logitech-z906/interface.rst

 The Rx/Tx pins are 3.3V TTL serial at a baud rate of 57600 bps with 8 bits per byte, odd parity and 1 stop bit.
 All communication is initiated by the console.

-The amplifier will turn off the speakers if there is no console present.
+The amplifier will not turn on its power until the console is present.
+It will turn off its power (speakers and serial communication) immediately if there is no console present.
+The power supply for the console is always active.

 The console will get upset if the amplifier is not present (this is the cause of the 2, 3 or 4 error LEDs displayed).